Xtuber14/XPasswordGen/README.md

 ## **Contribute**

 XPasswordGen is an open-source project.
-If you're interested in contributing, you can find the source code and instructions to get involved on our GitHub repository.
+If you're interested in contributing, you can find the source code and instructions to get involved on my GitHub repository.
 We welcome your support and ideas to enhance the application.

 ## **System Requirements**

-- Windows 10 or later platform (preferably 22H2 version).
+- Windows 10 with all updates installed or later versions.